 Death just didn’t make much sense to my little heart back then.
-It really never does, and rightly so, because we’re not set up that way.
-An interesting verse in the book of Ecclesiastes talks about how human hearts are wired (Ecclesiastes 3:11):
+It really never does, and rightly so, because – as Solomon points out in Ecclesiastes – our Creator has not set us up that way.

 Why would we live forever if there was no purpose to our life?
 I would venture to say that we actually do matter; our life does have a purpose and death is detrimental to this purpose.
 I believe that’s why Jesus hates death.
 And as the Author of Life it was His mission to put an end to death by conquering it!
 The tomb stone was rolled away, and Jesus emerged from the grave, the physical evidence that He had overcome our worst enemy.